Team racing

 Team racing, also known as team sailing, is a popular form of dinghy racing and yacht racing.
 Two teams compete in a race, each sailing two to four boats of the same class.
 The winning team is decided by combining the results of each team's boats.
 This differs from an inter-club fleet race where boats from three or more clubs compete, with the results of each club's boats combined to determine its overall position.

-Team racing employs the low points scoring system.
-The boat finishing 1st scores 1 point, 2nd scores 2 points, and so on.
-The points scored by the boats in each team are added together.
-The team scoring fewest points wins, with additional rules applied to decide ties in the 2 and 4-boat formats.
+Team racing uses the low- points scoring system, in which the boat finishing 1st scores 1 point, 2nd scores 2 points, and so on.
+The scores of all boats on each team are then added together, and the team scoring fewest points wins.
+Additional rules applied to decide ties in the 2 and 4-boat formats.

 Short 6 to 10 minute courses are used for team races.
 One course form is a digital 'S' on its side, sometimes called a digital 'N'.
 This gives a beat from start and mark to starboard; a short reach and mark to starboard; a run and mark to port; a short reach and mark to port; and a beat to finish.
-The other form is a starboard (right) hand 'box'.
+The other form is a starboard hand 'box'.
 This gives a beat from start/finish; a short reach, a run; a short reach; and a beat to start/finish.
 These course formats put a premium on racing tactics so that the outcome is not decided by boat speed alone.

-On-the-water umpiring is now the norm, since its first introduction in 1987.
-Boats have the option to do one penalty turn after an infringement.
-Otherwise they do two penalty turns if they sail on and are penalised by an umpire.
-The 'Team Racing Companion'. gives an excellent brief exposition of team racing and its required skills.
-The further reading section at the end of this page lists it and other relevant publications.
+On-the-water umpiring has become the standard since its first introduction in 1987.
+After an infringement, a boat voluntarily perform one penalty turn.
+However, if it continues sailing and is subsequently penalised by an umpire, it must complete two penalty turns instead.